1. Basic idea and general objectives

 - Director: Prof. Dr. Stefan Schierholz

-- Lecturers: Prof. Dr. Thomas Herbst, Dr. Michael Klotz, Prof. Dr. Stefan Evert, Dr. Besim Kabashi, Dr. Christine Ganslmayer
+- Lecturers: Prof. Dr. Thomas Herbst, Dr. Michael Klotz, Prof. Dr. Stephanie Evert, Dr. Besim Kabashi, Dr. Christine Ganslmayer

-- Fields of research: metalexicography, computational lexicography, learner lexicography, special field lexicography and terminology
+- Fields of research: Metalexicography, computational lexicography, learner lexicography, special field lexicography and terminology, history of lexicography, variational linguistics

 - Université de Lorraine (Nancy)

-- Lecturer: Prof. Dr. Éva Buchi, Prof. Dr. Alain Polguère, Yvon Keromnès
+- Lecturer: Prof. Dr. Alain Polguère, Prof. Dr. Yvon Keromnes, Prof. Dr. Eva Buchi

 - Universidade de Santiago de Compostela